jhgarner/Xest-Window-Manager/xest-site/home.md

 I want to try it out!
 =====================

-If you're using arch, check out the package in the release section of the Github project.
-You can install it using "pacman -U <path to tar.gz file>" Once you do that, follow the instructions in the user guide.
+If you're using arch, you can grab the package from the AUR at https://aur.archlinux.org/packages/xest-window-manager-git/.
+You can install it using yay with "yay -S xest-window-manager-git".
+Since it builds the package from source, the first install might take a while.
+Updates will go much faster.

-If you want to run Xest from source, clone https://github.com/jhgarner/Xest-Window-Manager and install nix.
+If you want to run Xest from source, clone https://github.com/jhgarner/Xest-Window-Manager and either install nix or setup the dependencies yourself.
 The stack build tool should make the binary.
 For actually creating the menus in your display manager, more work will be needed.
 Look at the Arch package and try to get the non-binary files into the right places.

-Check out the other pages on this site for information on using Xest.
+I can probably throw together a package for your distro if you send a message on the Matrix chat.

+If you're interested in Xest, check out the user guide and join the Matrix chat.